pjsg/nodemcu-firmware/docs/en/modules/switec.md

 `switec.setup(channel, pin1, pin2, pin3, pin4 [, maxDegPerSec])`

 #### Parameters
-- `channel` The switec module supports two stepper motors.
-The channel is either 0 or 1.
+- `channel` The switec module supports three stepper motors.
+The channel is either 0, 1 or 2.
 - `pin1` This is a GPIO number (excluding 0) and connects to pin 1 on the stepper.
 - `pin2` This is a GPIO number (excluding 0) and connects to pin 2 on the stepper.
 - `pin3` This is a GPIO number (excluding 0) and connects to pin 3 on the stepper.